TamarRoseBIU/Arkanoid-Game/README.md

 # Arkanoid Game 🎮

-A classic brick-breaker arcade game built in Java with a unique color-matching twist!
+A classic brick-breaker arcade game built in Java with color-matching mechanics

 ## 🎯 Game Overview

-Control a paddle to bounce a ball and destroy colored blocks in this modern take on the classic Arkanoid game.
-The twist?
-The ball can only destroy blocks of different colors and changes color when it hits a block!
+Control a paddle to bounce a ball and destroy colored blocks.
+The ball changes color when hitting blocks and can only destroy blocks of different colors, adding a strategic element to the classic gameplay.

 ## 🚀 Features